OliveIsLazy/Project-1.3/How to: GitHub.md

 ###### 4. The README.md file

 A decription og the project, its main documents, how to download and use it as well as any additional information.
-The .md extension is important as without it the file will be taken as a file holding source code. the .md extension allows users to apply the [flavoured Markdown syntax](https://help.github.com/articles/about-writing-and-formatting-on-github/) GitHub uses to stylise files.
+The .md extension is important as without it the file will be taken as a file holding source code. the .md extension allows users to apply the [flavored Markdown syntax](https://help.github.com/articles/about-writing-and-formatting-on-github/) GitHub uses to stylise files.